Painkiller995/AlfaGadgets/README.md

 2- Music Player Gadget

+3- Adding windows theme colors for all gadgets.

-3- Make my own version of gadget installation pack (No pre installed Gadgets).
+4- Make my own version of gadget installation pack (No pre installed Gadgets).

-4- And many more :-)
+5- And many more :-)

 If you have any problem just tell me.